CodeSeoul/nodejs-course/lesson1/README.md

 - JavaScript is unavoidable if you've done any programming for the web
 - Full-stack development trend and Start-up booms
 - Most coding schools/bootcamps teach JavaScript as the first language
+- Node.js is a part of the MEAN stack.
 - JSON is a very popular data interchange format today and is native to JavaScript
 - JavaScript is the language used in various No SQL (MongoDB, CouchDB)